Methods of Paul’s Ministry

 You are the Temple of the Living God

+Believers and unbelievers have different perspectives.
+Paul calls us to live in a way that reflects the fact that we belong to Christ.
 As Christians, we should avoid anything that would compromise our relationship with Jesus.
 They should not enter into any relationships that would force them to discredit Christian testimony and weaken them spiritually.
 They are saved to reflect the fact that they belong to Jesus.
 Just as Christ has nothing to do with Satan, believers have nothing in common with nonbelievers.
-The light has nothing to do with darkness.
+Light has nothing to do with darkness.
 The expression “Belial” is a reference to Satan, the wicked one (1 John 5:19).
 The believer is the temple of God and heirs of His promises (6:16, 17).
-The church is also referred as the Temple of God (1 Cor 3:16).
-God wants to dwell in us and to be known as our God (2 Cor 6:16 Ex 25:8).
-This is true of all those who put their faith in Christ (Gal 3:14).
+The church is also referred to as the Temple of God (1 Corinthians 3:16).
+God wants to dwell in us and to be known as our God (2 Corinthians 6:16; Exodus 25:8).
+This is true of all those who put their faith in Christ (Galatians 3:14).
 Believers are members of God’s family (6:18).
 This does not mean they should avoid all interaction with nonbelievers.
 Jesus himself spent time with sinners, tax collectors and socially outcasts to share the message of salvation.
-Christian must have an evangelistic purpose in all that they do.
+Christians must have an evangelistic purpose in all that they do.
 Pray that God would protect us from situations that force us to compromise our loyalty to Christ and keep our hearts sensitive to his gospel.